Mag3llan/hook3r/README.md

 JSON Query is being used in order to specify value.

-It is possible to apply any _ (lodash) function to the hook object.
+It is possible to apply transformations to the received data through _ (lodash) functions

 Install